zasimms/meteo473/README.md

 ### Milestone 1: Observed Surface Impacts
 - **Datasets Used**:
-  - Rainfall and surface observations from NWS and NHC.
+  - Rainfall and surface observations from National Hurricane Center (NHC).
 - **Methods**:
   - Processed CSV data using `pandas`.
   - Created visualizations with `matplotlib` and `cartopy`.